1) Make Room for Success: Many don’t understand that “Success” requires space.

 If it’s something that needs to get done, wean off it by delegating it to someone else (an employee, spouse, friend, family member, etc.).
 But you MUST start focusing on only the essential items and activities from now on.

 That’s the only way to grow.

-“Is this something I should be doing right now or is there something more important?”
+“Is this something what I should be doing right now or is there something more important?”

 - Failure is like a magnet and it’s always trying to pull you towards it.
 Getting distracted from doing essential tasks is a constant battle.

 - Over time you get better and it’s get’s easier to stay focused but you must try and make an effort at all times.

 - If you find yourself working on the wrong task, STOP immediately and go to the essential task at once.

 Most people only spend 40% of their time on “Essential Tasks” and waste the other 60% doing things that have nothing to do with where they are trying to go.
 This causes failure.

 In order to earn more success, you must make a shift to at least 60% on essential tasks.
 In order to earn GREAT success, you must increase it to 100%.